Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

 \subsubsection{Fundamental Assumptions}

-Here, we assume the existence of a domain-agnostic feature representation space and further assume that the transformation from the domain-specific feature space to the domain-agnostic one can be modeled using Fourier transform and ordinary differential equations.
-Let the amplitude spectrum $\mathcal{A}(t)$ and the phase spectrum $\mathcal{P}(t)$ obtained from the domain-specific features $f^{ds}$ via Fast Fourier Transform be defined as follows:
+Here, we assume the existence of a domain-agnostic feature space and further assume that the transformation from the domain-specific feature space to the domain-agnostic one can be modeled using the Fourier Transform and ODEs.
+Let the amplitude spectrum $\mathcal{A}(t)$ and the phase spectrum $\mathcal{P}(t)$ obtained from $f^{ds}(t)$ via the Fast Fourier Transform (FFT) be defined as follows:

-The amplitude spectrum $\mathcal{A}(t)$ captures the overall information, and the phase spectrum $\mathcal{P}(t)$ presents the shape, edge and structures.
+The amplitude spectrum $\mathcal{A}(t)$ mainly captures the overall information, and the phase spectrum $\mathcal{P}(t)$ mainly presents the shape, edge, and structures.
 These two types of information possess distinctly different characteristics.
-They need to be processed separately in order to be transformed into the amplitude and phase spectra of the domain-agnostic feature space, respectively.
+They must be processed separately to be transformed into the domain-agnostic spectra $\widehat{\mathcal{A}}(T)$ and $\widehat{\mathcal{P}}(T)$.
+Subsequently, the domain-agnostic feature $f^{da}$ is obtained by performing the inverse Fourier transform: